Bridges to Prosperity: Corporate sponsorship

-Building on the affinity with construction firms, especially those that design and build highway bridges, a corporate sponsor program was started to allow employees to form teams to design and build footbridges.
-Today, B2P provides co-branded bridge building opportunities for companies around the world ranging from financial services firms to construction industry giants.
+Building on the affinity with construction firms, especially those that design and build highway bridges, a corporate sponsor program was started to allow employees to form teams to design and build trailbridges.
+Today, Bridges to Prosperity provides co-branded bridge-building opportunities for companies around the world, ranging from financial services firms to construction industry giants.

 The original industry partners included Ross Construction of Palo Alto, California, and Flatiron Construction, along with Flatiron's parent company, Hochtief of Germany.
 By 2019 over 50 industry partners included Parsons Corporation, COWI, Alridge, Berger Charitable Foundation, Balfour Beatty, Europengineers, Institution of Civil Engineers, Kiewit, Michael Baker, NSBA, Railroad Construction Co, Thornton Tomasetti, WSP, American Bridge, Arup, Bechtel, Burohappold, FHECOR, HDR, Freyssinet, IBT, Knights Brown, KPFF, McNary Bergeron, Mott MacDonald, PCL, Price & Myers, Ramboll Fonden, Tony Gee, Traylor Bros, Walsh, and Weston & Sampson.

 Rotary

-An important supporter have been various Rotary International clubs who collaborate in providing Rotary Foundation matched humanitarian grants.

-When Bridges to Prosperity was founded by a member of the Gloucester Point Rotary Club in Gloucester, Virginia.
+Important supporters include various Rotary International clubs who collaborate in providing Rotary Foundation-matched humanitarian grants.When Bridges to Prosperity was founded by a member of the Gloucester Point Rotary Club in Gloucester, Virginia.
 That club assisted in the purchase of materials for the repair of the Blue Nile Bridge.
 Over 65 rotary clubs worldwide (and over 800 individual Rotarians) have participated directly in Bridges to Prosperity programs.

 Partnerships with the local developing country Rotary clubs, such as the Rotary Club of Nkwazi, Lusaka, Zambia, facilitate access and operation in countries with little bureaucratic interference.
-The partnerships with local Rotary clubs allow quick customs clearance of wire rope imports and expedited business contacts, allow USA based Rotarians to easily travel and participate in schemes as well as adding a defense against potential corruption.
+The partnerships with local Rotary clubs allow quick customs clearance of wire rope imports and expedited business contacts and allow USA-based Rotarians to easily travel and participate in schemes as well as adding defense against potential corruption.

 University programs

-Support from CEO Avery Bang's alma mater, the University of Iowa engineering school, and non-profit Continental Crossings has led the construction of three additional bridges.
+Support from former CEO Avery Bang's alma mater, the University of Iowa engineering school, and non-profit Continental Crossings has led the construction of three additional bridges.

 Other university engineering programs include Arizona State University, NDSEED, and Virginia Tech, among others.
 Effective September 1, 2018, the university program was spun off into its own entity with Engineers in Action.

 Financial information

-Estimated revenues for fiscal 2019-20 were $6,000,000, with corporate and foundation donors playing a much larger role.
-In the fiscal year ending 8/2012, the organization had revenues of $2,289,404 contributed as follows: